Establishing the Effect of Flavor on the Addictive Potential of Electronic Cigarettes

 Time Frame: 2-weeks post-randomization to 4-weeks post-randomization

-Changes in self-reported ECIG dependence will be measured using the Penn State Electronic Cigarette Dependence Index.
-Total scores on this 10-item measure range from 0 to 20, with higher scores indicating higher levels of dependence.
+Changes in self-reported ECIG dependence will be measured using the Penn State Electronic Cigarette Dependence Index (PSECDI).
+Total scores on this 10-item measure range from 0 to 20, with higher scores indicating higher levels of e-cigarette dependence.
+The means reported here are the week 4 - week 2 difference scores of the total dependence score.
+Positive means indicate increases in e-cigarette dependence, while negative means indicated decreases in e-cigarette dependence.

 2-weeks post-randomization to 4-weeks post-randomization

-Changes in self-reported ECIG craving will be measured with 3 questions on amount, intensity, and self-control during a state of nicotine withdrawal using visual analogue scales ranging from 0 to 10.
+Changes in self-reported craving to smoke/vape were measured with 3 questions on amount, intensity, and self-control using visual analogue scales ranging from 0 to 10 prior to completing the functional MRI scan.
 Total scores range from 0 to 30 and higher scores indicate more craving.
+The means reported here are week 4 post-intervention - baseline difference scores of the total craving score.
+Positive means indicate increases in craving, while negative means indicate decreases in craving.

 Collaborators and Investigators